isomerpages/nlb-biblioasia/_holding-area/Singapore's Stone Tools.md

 ![](/images/Vol%2018%20Issue%204/Asian%20Film/image14.png)
 <div style="background-color: white;">Neng Yatimah and P. Ramlee in <i>Patah Hati</i> by K.M.
 Basker. <i>Courtesy of Shaw Organisation Pte Ltd.</i></div>

-Much of the archaeological research on Singapore since the 1980s – whether land-based or maritime – has focused on historic periods, particularly the era from the 14th to the 20th centuries.
-However, scholars have long suspected that the islands that make up Singapore might have been occupied several thousand years ago and that stone tools may provide the evidence for that period.
+Much of the archaeological research on Singapore since the 1980s – whether land-based or maritime – has focused on historic periods, particularly the era from the 14th to the 20th centuries.[^1] However, scholars have long suspected that the islands that make up Singapore might have been occupied several thousand years ago and that stone tools may provide the evidence for that period.[^2]

 Stone tools are stones that often bear the characteristics of being deliberately shaped and/or use marks.
 Stone tools were initially attributed to male-hunting activities, but studies have since shown that hunting methods were gender-neutral.